Archermystery/ping/README.md

 # Ping
 This telegram bot is written on python with the help of [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) .
 It checks whether there are links.
 For the databases used sqlite3.
-For verification of reference [requests](https://github.com/psf/requests)
+For check url [requests](https://github.com/psf/requests)
 # Install
 ## Linux
 Check Python